 As a mechanical engineer and a UBC MBA graduate, David understands the benefits of linking research and operations to showcase, refine and create new technologies that benefit the university community and communities beyond:

 “The BRDF has been exciting and successful in so many ways!” says David.
 “It was the first physical manifestation of the university’s Campus as a Living Laboratory philosophy.
-My team had an operational need to provide heat to the university community and reduce emissions, researchers in the Faculty of Applied Sciences had an interest in generating new ideas about how to do it efficiently, and a local company, Nexterra Systems, had a project it wanted to commercialize.
-Together, we were able to create and demonstrate a system that not only allowed us to reduce GHGs, but also created operational efficiencies and reduce costs were achieved, but researchers were given direct access to lab space within the facility for collaboration on initiatives for mutual benefit.”
+My team had an operational need to provide heat to the university community and reduce emissions, the Faculty of Applied Sciences had an interest in performing research in related areas.
+Together, they were able to create a platform where not only operational goals of reduced greenhouse-gas emissions, operational efficiencies and reduce costs were achieved, but researchers were given direct access to lab space within the facility for collaboration on initiatives for mutual benefit.”

 Now, the BDRF is embarking on a $20.4 million expansion, with $7.6 million in funding from the federal government’s low-carbon economy fund.
 By late fall 2020, the new 12 MW biomass fuelled hot water combustion boiler will generate 70 per cent of the hot water needed in UBC’s district energy system.
 It will reduce natural-gas use by half, cut CO2 emissions by 14,500 tonnes per year, and save more than $1M in annual operating costs.